HeizerSpider/Deep-Learning-Journey/README.md

 SO, HOW ARE ERRORS IMPORTANT?
-They help to determine the proper weight values needed, given that random weight values are assigned initially.
+They help to determine the proper weight values needed, given that random weight values are assigned initially.  (input value x and goal prediction y are fixed, with the only two variables that change being the error and the weight)
 Weight acts as a knob to change the value of the error.
-Hence, we will want to minimize error by adjusting the weight values. (optimization problem)
+Hence, we will want to minimize error by adjusting the weight values. (optimization problem - minimum point on a graph)

 #### OPTIMIZATION ALGORITHMS
+Training the nerual network: showing many examples (training dataset)

 #### 1.3.3) Backpropagate error and update weights to minimize error